Time to walk off some of that delicious Tuscan food

-We left the bakery, simultaneously asking ourselves how we could possibly eat more and vowing to try of the delicious Tuscan food.
-We walked to the car, admiring Siena’s rather imposing city wall as we set off for our next stop, the hidden farmer’s market.
+We left the bakery, simultaneously asking ourselves how we could possibly eat more and vowing to try all of the delicious Tuscan food.
+We walked to the van, admiring Siena’s rather imposing city wall as we set off for our next stop, the hidden farmer’s market.

 Massi drove us down narrow streets and through round-a-bouts that we were thankful not to have to maneuver on our own and within a few minutes, we pulled into what we thought was a vacant strip mall because it had no signs.
 Ann and I didn’t see a farmer’s market, but that didn’t slow our hosts.
 They led us through an unmarked doorway and into a fresh food lover’s dream.

 Inside, vendors had set up shop selling chickens, proscuitto, fruits, vegetables, tomatoes, honeycomb, pasta and soap.
 All of it was fresh and in season and all of it looked amazing.
 With ingredients like these, we began to see why all the food in Italy is so good.

 Deb, a Texan who herself is a graduate of culinary school, told us that Tuscan cuisine is based on three basic ideas: It’s seasonal, regional, and traditional.
 In other words, the food served at any point in the year is available fresh, and is prepared according to local recipes in the same way it was prepared hundreds of years ago.
 The right ingredients at the right time make the delicious Tuscan food I’ve come to love.